Curling: Culture

 Competition teams are normally named after the skip, for example, Team Martin after skip Kevin Martin.
 Amateur league players can (and do) creatively name their teams, but when in competition (a bonspiel) the official team will have a standard name.

 Top curling championships are typically played by all-male or all-female teams.
 It is known as mixed curling when a team consists of two men and two women.
 For many years, in the absence of world championship or Olympic mixed curling events, national championships (of which the Canadian Mixed Curling Championship was the most prominent) were the highest-level mixed curling competitions.
 However, a European Mixed Curling Championship was inaugurated in 2005, a World Mixed Doubles Curling Championship was established in 2008, and the European Mixed Championship was replaced with the World Mixed Curling Championship in 2015.
 A mixed tournament was held at the Olympic level for the first time in 2018, although it was a doubles tournament, not a four-person.

 Curling tournaments may use the Schenkel system for determining the participants in matches.

 Curling is played in many countries, including Canada, the United Kingdom (especially Scotland), the United States, Norway, Sweden, Switzerland, Denmark, Finland, and Japan, all of which compete in the world championships.

 Curling has been depicted by many artists including: George Harvey, John Levack, The Dutch School, Charles Martin Hardie, John Elliot Maguire, John McGhie, and John George Brown.

 Curling is particularly popular in Canada.
-Improvements in ice making and changes in the rules to increase scoring and promote complex strategy have increased the already high popularity of the sport in Canada, and large television audiences watch annual curling telecasts, especially the Scotties Tournament of Hearts (the national championship for women), the Tim Hortons Brier (the national championship for men), and the women's and men's world championships.
+Improvements in ice making and changes in the rules to increase scoring and promote complex strategy have increased the already high popularity of the sport in Canada, and large television audiences watch annual curling telecasts, especially the Scotties Tournament of Hearts (the national championship for women), the Montana's Brier (the national championship for men), and the women's and men's world championships.

 Despite the Canadian province of Manitoba's small population (ranked 5th of 10 Canadian provinces), Manitoban teams have won the Brier more times than teams from any other province, except for Alberta.
 The Tournament of Hearts and the Brier are contested by provincial and territorial champions, and the world championships by national champions.

 Curling is the provincial sport of Saskatchewan.
 From there, Ernie Richardson and his family team dominated Canadian and international curling during the late 1950s and early 1960s and have been considered to be the best male curlers of all time.
 Sandra Schmirler led her team to the first-ever gold medal in women's curling in the 1998 Winter Olympics.
 When she died two years later from cancer, over 15,000 people attended her funeral, and it was broadcast on national television.